RajsimmanRavi/Elascale_secure/README.md

 ### Deployment in an OpenStack Infrastructure ###

 You can deploy Elascale on any OpenStack based infrastructure.
 You just need to edit the following snippet (located on provision_vm.sh) to your platform.
 If you have any problems creating VMs, this snippet could be the issue.
 Make sure the arguments to this command (such as auth-url, sec-groups etc.) work on your platform.

-### Network Monitoring Configuration ###
-There are a couple of things that need to be configured for proper network monitoring:

-* Make sure you build the correct graph in setup_topology.py
-* Make sure the ports are correctly set in the graph
-* Make sure you have the correct MACs and IPs in engine_config.py

-This is not started by default.
-You can start by running get_netstats.py

 ```
 sudo docker-machine create --driver openstack \